Dinesh101041/Tweet/README.md

  After replacing the move to server folder and Run the server by below commands

-    `cd/src/server - This command is to move to the server folder (windown)`
+    `cd/src/server - This command is to move to the server folder (windows)`

 After moving Start the server by below command